data-science-on-aws/data-science-on-aws/wip/ray/README.md

 ray down cluster.yaml
 ```

-## Run JupyterLab in the Ray cluster
+## Run JupyterLab on the head node of the Ray cluster
 Attach to the head node of the Ray cluster
 ```
 ray attach cluster.yaml